pyqtgraph/pyqtgraph/README.md

 Used By
 -------

-PyQtGraph is used by some amazing projects.
-A listing of them includes, but is not limited to:
+Here is a partial listing of some of the applications that make use of PyQtGraph!

 * [ACQ4](https://github.com/acq4/acq4)
 * [Orange3](https://orangedatamining.com/)